 As a follow up to the 4 Myths About the JET Programme in Shimane, I thought it may be interesting to provide some general facts about the Programme and its participants in Shimane.
 There will be no quiz.
 I just like numbers.

-- Shimane’s JETs come from the USA, China, Korea, Finland, Ireland, New Zealand, Australia, Singapore, Jamaica, France, Russia, and Canada.
+- Shimane’s JETs come from the USA, China, Korea, Finland, Ireland, Poland, New Zealand, Australia, Singapore, Vietnam, Jamaica, Trinidad and Tobago, France, Russia, the UK and Canada.

-- JETs from the USA make up approximately 53.5% of the Programme across Japan, and 66.3% of Shimane’s participants.
+- JETs from the USA make up approximately 57% of the Programme across Japan (July 2016) and 66.3% of Shimane’s participants.

-- There are 45 women and 35 men on the Programme in Shimane.
+- There are 43 women and 42 men in the Shimane JET Programme.

 - That means if you are a 26 year-old female ALT from the USA, you are the perfect ‘average’ Shimane JET.
 Feel special.